pxlxingliang/abacus-test/README.md

   -h, --help            show this help message and exit -p PARAM, --param PARAM
-                        the job setting file, default is job.json -u USER, --user USER  the file for bohrium account information, default is "user.json" -s SAVE, --save SAVE  the folder where the results will be put in, default: result/date_of_today (e.g. result/20230101)
-  --override OVERRIDE   when the save folder exists, if override it.
+                        the job setting file, default is job.json -s SAVE, --save SAVE  the folder where the results will be put in, default: result/date_of_today (e.g. result/20230101) --override OVERRIDE   when the save folder exists, if override it.
 0: no, 1: yes.
   --outinfo OUTINFO     if output detail informations, 0: no, 1: yes --debug [DEBUG]       debug mode for dflow
 ```
-Two files are needed as input: (-p) job.json and (-u) user.json
+job.json (-p) is needed as input

 ### 1.1 job.json
 This file defines the detail of the jobs. \